ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 Note that scaling up or down is triggered automatically.
 In Ray on spark NodeProvider backend, we just need to create or cancel spark jobs by demand, then databricks cluster will automatically scale up or down according to cluster resources utilization ratio.

+#### How to integrate Ray on spark NodeProvider backend with apache/spark application dynamic resource allocation on standalone mode spark cluster ?

+See [dynamic resources allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) for configuring spark application dynamic resource allocation.

+Note that scaling up or down is triggered automatically.
+In Ray on spark NodeProvider backend, we just need to create or cancel spark jobs by demand, then the spark application executors will automatically scale up or down according to this spark application resources utilization ratio.

 #### How to make `NodeProvider` backend support multiple Ray worker nodes running on the same virtual machine ?